decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

-- A (REQUIRED), a valid point // TODO need to qualify this more?
+- A (REQUIRED), a valid point in the G1 subgroup.
-- e (REQUIRED), a non-negative integer representing a valid scalar value
+- e (REQUIRED), a non-negative integer representing a valid scalar value with the range of 0 < e < q.
-- s (REQUIRED), a non-negative integer representing a valid scalar value
+- s (REQUIRED), a non-negative integer representing a valid scalar value with the range of 0 < e < q.

 Outputs: